iainvdw/lucidian-tides/Sessions/28 - Session 28.md

 They decide to finish the prayer, then take a look at the dagger.
 The angel closes her eyes and hovers and eventually something appears in the center of the room.
 A golden circle with thorns and roses, within it a bright white light made up out of dozens and dozens of animated hands, reaching up to form a flame.
 Nasali and Mal start the prayer as Storm and Rayna excuse themselves from the room.

 The prayer comes to an end, spectral vines covering the room.
 A quiet comes over the room, and Mal feels like she’s flowing.
 Mal stares into a bright light, feels an embrace, a connection to the Wildmother she has not yet felt before.
-For a moment, she feels connected to the entire Lushgut Forest.
+For a moment, she feels connected to the entire [[Lushgut Forest]].
 A moment later, the vines retreat back into the heart, completing the prayer.

 Artimitei confirms the prayer is completed, then says she would be lying if she wasn’t looking forward to seeing her wife and child again.
 Doloris reaches out to the voice within the Long Fang of Night, who greets her by calling her the God Botherer.
 Refers to Melora as the nature bitch.
 Doloris asks Sizlifeth if they collect souls; they confirm they can indeed do that once they’ve bonded with their wielder.
 There are souls imprisoned now.
 Doloris asks for them back, specifically Ukaviel and Anahita.
 Sizlifeth seems reluctant to part with them.